Yash094/crypto-mail/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Yash094/crypto-mail/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Yash094/crypto-mail/blob/main/LICENSE) file for details

-## 📞 Contact

-For any inquiries or collaboration, you can reach us through:

-- Discord: yash094 / yashjoisar